 Several streams cross the trail on the east side, so there can be some mud to deal with.
 These streams are narrow and shallow, however, and the mud is not very difficult to avoid.

 On the north side of Hogback Mountain, the trail is generally flat and straight – a pleasant walk through the woods.
+Don't be concerned if you see white blazes on trees briefly in this section.
+If you follow the white blazes you will be staying on the correct path, and eventually the blazes will be all yellow again.

 On the west side is arguably the best scenery of the ascent of Hogback Mountain, as the Charcoal Trail ascends alongside more or less picturesque streams.